Support and Resistance Levels

 The Role of the IMF

-- Develop a multilateral system of international payments
+- Developing a multilateral system of international payments

 Foreign Exchange Reserves